 Dice the onions, mince the garlic, and thinly slice the potatoes.
 You can slice the potatoes by hand or you can use a kitchen mandolin to do the slicing.
 It makes the job faster and easier and ensures they’re sliced the same width.
 THIS ONE is the same one I bought in Germany and took back to the States with me – I love it.
 It’s also Cook’s Illustrated’s “Top Choice”.

-THIS ONE is currently less than half the cost and will also do the job just fine as well.
+THIS ONE is about half the cost and will also do the job just fine.

 Heat the butter in a stock pot over medium-high heat, add the flour and whisk until smooth.
 Continue simmering and continually whisking the mixture for two minutes.